machulan/js-shooter/README.md

 Your task is to kill all the spiders and exterminate all spider's lairs.

 Warning!
-Spider may sting you!
+Spiders may sting you!
 ## Control
 - move to the left - :arrow_backward: or A
 - move to the right - :arrow_forward: or D